adamhsparks/read.abares/README.md

 the files in a standardised location across platforms so you don’t have to worry about where the files went or if they’re still there.
-When requesting the files, {read.abares} will first check if they are available locally.
-Caching is not mandatory, you can just work with the downloaded files in `tempdir()`, which is cleaned up when your R session ends. {read.abares} will always check first if the files are available locally, either cached or in your current R session’s `tempdir()` to save time by not downloading again if they are available already.
+When requesting the files, {read.abares} will first check if they are available locally either in cached or temporary storage.
+Caching is not mandatory, you can just work with the downloaded files in `tempdir()`, which is cleaned up when your R session ends.

 ### Multiple Classes Supported